MicrosoftDiscord/PandaBot/README.md

-# PandaBot
+# cyanbot
-PandaBot is a private moderation bot for the Animal HQ network, designed with large servers and reliability in mind.
+CyanBot is a private moderation bot for Discord, designed with large servers and reliability in mind.